• Skip to primary navigation

 • More Vegan Pies

 • Sweet potatoes.
-We're using basic orange sweet potatoes for this recipe, though you could sub other varieties like yellow and purple sweet potatoes I'm sure.
-These might be labelled as "yams" if you buy them in the United States.
+We're using basic orange sweet potatoes for this recipe, which might be labelled as "yams" if you buy them in the United States.
+I'm sure you could substitute other varieties like yellow and purple sweet potatoes if you'd like.

 • Coconut milk.
 Use full-fat coconut milk from a can.
 You could probably get away with using light coconut milk or some other non-dairy milk, but coconut will give you the richest, most decadent sweet potato pie filling.